 - Always be honest with the driver about how long the drive will take, remember they will probably have no idea of where they are going!

 Finally, remember road tripping isn’t all about the driving, so make sure you get out of the car too!
-Take a look at my guide to where to visit in Scotland for things to get up to or have a look at the ideas below.
-Don’t forget to allow time to squeeze other activities, why not go whale watching or rib boating on Loch Ness?
-For walks along the way, I use both Walkhighlands and the 40 favourite walks books; they mean I never miss out on an amazing view!
+Take a look at my guide to where to visit in Scotland for things to get up to or have a look at this guide to a week in Scotland.

 My best tip for road tripping?
 Keep stopping, Scotland’s scenery is spectacular…